Spectral networks and Fenchel-Nielsen coordinates: Abstract

 \section{Abstract}

-{ We explain that spectral networks are a unifying framework that incorporates both shear (Fock-Goncharov) and length-twist (Fenchel-Nielsen) coordinate systems on moduli spaces of flat $SL(2,\C)$ connections, in the following sense.
-Given a spectral network $\cW$ on a punctured Riemann surface $C$, we explain the process of ``abelianization'' which relates flat $SL(2)$-connections (with an additional structure called ``$\cW$-framing'') to flat $\C^\times$-connections on a covering $\Sigma \to C$.
-For any $\cW$, abelianization gives a construction of a local Darboux coordinate system on the moduli space of $\cW$-framed flat connections.
-There are two special types of spectral network, combinatorially dual to ideal triangulations and pants decompositions; these two types of network lead to Fock-Goncharov and Fenchel-Nielsen coordinates respectively. }}
+{ It is known that spectral networks naturally induce certain coordinate systems on moduli spaces of flat $SL(K)$-connections on surfaces, previously studied by Fock and Goncharov.
+We give a self-contained account of this story in the case $K=2$, and explain how it can be extended to incorporate the complexified Fenchel-Nielsen coordinates.
+As we review, the key ingredient in the story is a procedure for passing between moduli of flat $SL(2)$-connections on $C$ (equipped with a little extra structure) and moduli of equivariant $GL(1)$-connections over a covering $\Sigma \to C$; taking holonomies of the equivariant $GL(1)$-connections then gives the desired coordinate systems on moduli of $SL(2)$-connections.
+There are two special types of spectral network, related to ideal triangulations and pants decompositions of $C$; these two types of network lead to Fock-Goncharov and complexified Fenchel-Nielsen coordinate systems respectively.\\ \\ \textbf{Mathematics Subject Classification:} 54,53,81.\\ \textbf{Keywords:} spectral networks, flat connections, Darboux coordinates. }}